Pelagic Help

 Site Conditions Intelligence

-The colour of every dive site marker updates every hour — not based on a regional weather feed, but on a dedicated conditions score calculated individually for each site.
-Two sites a kilometre apart can show completely different colours on the same day, because Pelagic models the actual physical environment each site sits in: how exposed it is to the ocean, which direction weather is arriving from, what the surrounding geography does to that energy before it reaches the water you'll be diving in.
+The colour of every dive site marker updates every ten minutes — not based on a regional weather feed, but on a dedicated conditions score calculated individually for each site.
+Two sites just 200 metres apart can show completely different colours on the same day, because Pelagic models the actual physical environment each site sits in: how exposed it is to the ocean, which direction weather is arriving from, what the surrounding geography does to that energy before it reaches the water you'll be diving in.

 What Goes Into Every Score

-• Ocean swell — Offshore buoy readings are reduced based on each site's protection level and the compass bearing the swell is arriving from — because a site facing directly into a swell is a completely different dive to one with a headland in the way.
-Wave diffraction around headlands is even modelled, so sites that are only partially sheltered don't get a falsely clean reading.
+• Ocean swell — Offshore buoy readings are reduced based on each site's protection level and the compass bearing the swell is arriving from.
+Real ocean swell doesn't arrive from a single point — it spreads across an arc of directions, wider for short choppy swell and narrower for long-distance groundswell.
+Pelagic models that spread, so a site at the edge of a swell's arc gets a realistic reading rather than being treated as fully sheltered.
+Wave diffraction around headlands is also modelled, so partially sheltered sites don't get falsely clean scores.

 • Wind & surface chop — Modelled independently from swell using each site's fetch exposure — the actual distance wind can blow across open water before reaching that site.
-Wind is never double-counted against swell arriving from the same direction, because that would be physically wrong.
+Wind is never double-counted against swell arriving from the same direction.

 • Tidal phase — It knows that this site dives best on an incoming second-half tide, not just "high tide."
 Each site has its own ideal tidal window and a sensitivity rating — highly sensitive sites are capped at orange outside their window even when everything else looks perfect.

-• Swell turbidity — It even accounts for what the seabed is made of.
+• Swell turbidity — It accounts for what the seabed is made of.
 A site with a silty bottom at shallow depth stirs up far more sediment during swell than a deep rocky reef, and takes longer to settle.
 That turbidity is tracked as an accumulating load per site — a big swell last Tuesday is still influencing the score today.
+For sites inside rivers and estuaries, large offshore swell pushes turbid coastal water upstream on flood tides — that tidal intrusion effect is modelled too.

 • Rainfall & runoff — Rainfall is weighted against each site's catchment sensitivity.
 An ocean headland barely registers rain; an estuary site can stay degraded for a week after a heavy event.
 Recovery time is modelled individually, not assumed.